gitbrandonvo/basic-online-store/readme.md

 ```

 ### My Reflections

-- Project meets requirements and provides a simple simulation of an online shopping experience.
-While the foundational elements are in place, reflecting, there's certain room for improvement.
-Fun consideratons in the future:
+Project meets requirements and provides a simple simulation of an online shopping experience.
+While the foundational elements are in place, there's certain room for improvement.
+Some considerations:
 - Implement a UI: focus were on requirements and backend logic.
 Adding a UI for realism would make sense.
 - Refine logic: refine logic, add validations, and manage edge cases
 - Data persistence could be implemnted using a file system (like JSON) or a database
 - Database -> user accounts & authentication
-- Modularity would make this more maintainble and organized (store.js, product.js, etc.)
+- Modularity would make this more maintainble and organized (store.js, product.js, etc)
 - Implement error handling gracefully with try-catch blocks as a start
 - Additional features like: removing item from a cart, updating quantity of items in a cart, adding quantity field to inventory, handling out-of-stock scenarios, support discounts/promotions